avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 # Part 2: Sentiment Analysis

 With an abundance of social media, news articles, and opinion pieces available on the web, Data Scientists are able to utilize these resources in order to extract millions of text data.
-In this project, I am specifically looking at tweets from the 2020 United States Presedential Election.
-To read how I collected the tweets, check out my previous [post](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}!
-Tweet data is very advantagous because people use twitter to express opninions and engage with others publicly.
-From twitter, Data Scientists are able to find key words used amoungst tweets, analyze geographic differences in opinions about topics, detect bots on twitter, analyze user engagment for specific topics, and create a timeline of events from tweet data (Chen et al., 2020).
-Tweet data can even be utilized to make predictions such as the [2020 US Presedential Elections](https://www.independent.co.uk/news/world/americas/us-election-2020/2020-election-whos-going-to-win-ai-trump-biden-results-outcome-odds-b1374290.html){}:target="_blank"}!
+In this project, I am specifically looking at tweets from the 2020 United States Presidential Election.
+To read how I collected these tweets, please check out my previous [post](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}!
+Tweet data is very advantageous because people use twitter to express opinions and engage with others publicly.
+From twitter, Data Scientists are able to find key words amongst tweets, analyze geographic differences in opinions about topics, detect bots on twitter, analyze user engagement for specific topics, and create a timeline of events from tweet data (Chen et al., 2020).
+As well, tweet data can even be utilized to make predictions such as the [2020 US Presidential Elections](https://www.independent.co.uk/news/world/americas/us-election-2020/2020-election-whos-going-to-win-ai-trump-biden-results-outcome-odds-b1374290.html){}:target="_blank"}!
 Pretty amazing, right?

 We as well know that social media influences opinions.
-I have personally experienced this myself by following people who tend to have a certain view point who then shares resources, links, and more education on that view which then makes my opninion even stronger towards that topic.
-The spread and influence of opinions on social media can be positive and negatively impacted.
-A rise in hate groups.
+I have personally experienced this myself by following people who tend to have a certain viewpoint who then shares resources, links, and more education on that view.
+In result, my opinion grows stronger towards that topic.
+The spread and influence of opinions on social media can positively and negatively impact society.
+For example, the rise of hate groups and terrorist organizations is increasingly spreading with the help of social media.
+These dangerous organizations utilize social media platforms to recruit, radicalize vulnerable persons in the U.S., propagate its ideology, and create false personas on social media to discredit U.S. individuals and institutions. [(reference)]( https://www.fbi.gov/news/testimony/worldwide-threats-to-the-homeland-091720) {:target="_blank"}.
+This is why analyzing and understanding the intricacies of social media is important to continue to research as it will provide clarity in how, where, and why social media influences opinions.

 ## Purpose
-As we can see understanding the intricies of tweet data is greatly beneifical in a variety of ways.
-For this project, I aam focusing on the context of popular topics from the collected data regarding the 2020 US Presedential election from June 2020 - November 2020, by applying sentiment analysis and topic modelling. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within tweets.
+For this project, I am focusing on the context of popular topics from the collected data regarding the 2020 US Presidential election from June 2020 - November 2020, by applying sentiment analysis and topic modelling. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within tweets.

 A few example questions to answer with sentiment analysis and topic modelling: